SK1240/Crop_recommendation/README.md

 * The trained **KNN model** processes these values and compares them with the dataset.

 * Based on similarity, the model outputs the recommended crop that is most likely to yield well.

+## 🎯 Output

+✅ **Recommended Crop Name** — optimized for soil and climate conditions provided by the user.

+💻 Deployment

+The application runs seamlessly through **Streamlit**, allowing real-time interaction with minimal setup.

+The app can be deployed locally or hosted on platforms such as Streamlit Cloud or Render for wider accessibility.